cultuurnet/apidocs/projects/uitdatabank/docs/search-api/sorting.md

 GET https://search.uitdatabank.be/events/
 ```

-The events with the heighest score will appear first.
+The events with the highest score will appear first.

 ```
 GET /events/?sort[score]=desc
 ```

-The events with the heighest score will appear first.
+The events with the highest score will appear first.

 ## Using multiple sort options